Naspo88/addressbook/README.md

 # What missing

-I spent 4 hours to build this simple application, focusing on make a solid, clean and easy-to-read code that work without bugs.
-With more time, it would be funny to improve the UX/UI of the application, to give the user a more enjoyable graphic.
+I spent about 4 hours to build this simple application, focusing on making solid, clean and readable code that works without bugs.
+With more time, it would be great to improve the UX/UI of the application, to give the user a more enjoyable graphic.